CESP-ExpHer/GCPBayes-Pipeline/1/README.md

 <br>
 <br>

+# .
+How to use R script to run GCPBayes Pipeline
 **NOTE 1:** It is needed to put all files and scripts in the same folder.
 <br><br>
 **NOTE 2:** GWAS input files should be standardized (or harmonized) first.
 If you need to know how to standardize GWAS data, see [**Standardization Part**](../2) in the **"Tutorial - Wiki"** file.